avptp/blog/readme.md

 ### License

 This software is distributed under the MIT license.
-Please read [the license](license.md) for more information on the availability and distribution.
+Please read [the software license](license.md) and [the resources license](resources/license.md) for more information on the availability and distribution.

 ## First steps